 Lease An SBLC

-You can apply to obtain a leased Standby Letter of Credit in one of two ways.
-One way is to apply for an SBLC with your bank or; use authorized agents such as ourselves and fill in a DOA (deed of Agreement).
+You can apply to lease an SBLC in one of two ways.
+One way is to apply for a StandBy Letter Of Credit with your bank or; use authorized agents such as ourselves and fill in a DOA (deed of Agreement).
 Some terms and timelines may be negotiated (there may be an element of flexibility through some Providers).
 We stress that buyers should clearly understand the documents before signing them.
 Double check your details, be clear and correct as it can be a very costly mistake.

 The Providers bank will send a Ready, Willing and Able Letter on behalf of of their client.
 It’ll say something like “ Our client on behalf of [bank] is RWA”…. the receiving bank also sends a RWA on behalf of the Receiver.
 The SWIFT fees are then called upon and the SWIFT messages are exchanged bank to bank until SBLC is issued.
 A hard copy of the SBLC will be sent to the Beneficiary.